 Artificial intelligence has immense potential to advance healthcare, accelerate medical research, and support the health and well-being of all Americans.
 This is especially true as AI technologies are leveraged as part of the global response to the coronavirus pandemic.

 Beyond the pandemic, the Federal Government has taken important action to advance the use of AI innovation in healthcare.
 The U.S. Food and Drug Administration has a key role in this effort, starting with the first FDA approval of an AI-powered medical device in 2018.
 Since then, the FDA has permitted marketing of AI-based software that can help healthcare providers detect wrist fractures more quickly, and began developing an adaptive framework for smart software in medical devices, such as electrocardiogram (EKG) devices that estimate the probability of a heart attack.
 The FDA, along with the Centers for Disease Control and Prevention (CDC), partnered to advance research in machine learning and natural language processing by creating free tools to improve the collection of clinical data.
-In January 2021, FDA released the agency’s first action plan to advance oversight of AI and machine-learning-based medical software.
+In January 2021, FDA released the agency’s first action plan to advance oversight of AI and machine-learning-based medical software, and in October 2021, FDA released 10 guiding principles for medical devices that use AI, developed alongside Health Canada and the United Kingdom’s Medicines and Healthcare products Regulatory Agency.

 The Department of Health and Human Services (HHS) is promoting medical innovation through the Division of Research, Innovation, and Ventures (DRIVe) by offering partnerships with public and private institutions.
 For example, DRIVe seeks to provide innovative solutions to diseases such as sepsis by introducing machine learning algorithms to treat the disease.
 HHS also worked on a Health Tech Sprint to show how AI can be applied to Federal data to create products for healthcare applications.